CISecurity/ArtifactExpressions/ArtifactTypes/windows/windows.auditeventsubcategories.md

 # windows.auditeventsubcategories.md

 ## Description
 The auditeventpolicysubcategories_test is used to check the audit event policy settings on a Windows system.
+These settings are used to specify which system and network events are monitored.
+For example, if the credential_validation element has a value of AUDIT_FAILURE, it means that the system is configured to log all unsuccessful attempts to validate a user account on a system.

 ## Intent
-TBD
+The intent of the `windows.auditeventsubcategories` artifact type is to allow users to create specific checks against the the audit event policy settings on a Windows system.
+The `auditeventpolicsubcatgeory` parameter is constrained to the specific list of values, each representing one of the audit event policy attributes that can be collected.

 ## Technical Details
 ### Artifact Parameters